 - At the same time, reduce the short and long-term undesirable side effects of conventional antiparkinsonian drugs (from the initial phase to the advanced phase of the disease).

-The study reveals that the co-administration of the dietary supplement with antiparkinsonian drugs, allows a reduction of thee doses of conventional treatments by 25-50%, with advantageous clinical effects and a reduction of undesirable side effects of these drugs.
+The study reveals that the co-administration of the food supplement with antiparkinsonian drugs, allows a reduction of thee doses of conventional treatments by 25-50%, with advantageous clinical effects and a reduction of undesirable side effects of these drugs.

 Thus, this food supplement would be useful for all phases of Parkinson’s disease (initial, intermediate and advanced).
 Patients who have significant adverse reactions to usual anti-Parkinson’s treatments from the beginning and cannot use conventional drugs could benefit from the bioproduct as well as those who tolerate better natural products in general.

 Selective protection of dopaminergic neurons

 Preclinical studies have demonstrated a high potential for the protection of dopaminergic neurons, which helps to slow the progression of the disease.
-This neuroprotective quality of the bioproduct, combined with its excellent tolerance without side effects, suggests that the product has an excellent profile also for its use in the prevention of the disease.
+This neuroprotective quality of the food supplement, combined with its excellent tolerance without side effects, suggests that the product has an excellent profile also for its use in the prevention of the disease.
 It has been demonstrated that the active ingredients contained in the product can selectively protect dopaminergic neurons.
 This characteristic of the product could indeed be a key in all the phase of Parkinson’s disease.
 It would preserve the remaining dopaminergic neurons and therefore slow down the process of degeneration.

 The bioproduct has already been launched on the market

 The conclusions of these scientific studies suggest that the food supplement, which is already on sale on the internet, could contribute to significantly improve the quality of life of patients, considering that patients need solutions and efficient results right now due to their often situation which is often dramatic.

 Would it be once more nature that will open us complementary ways solutions by offering us significant advances for a better life quality for those who are concerned by this terrible disease?